andy-maier/pytest-easy-server/docs/usage.rst

     servers:

       myserver1:                          # nickname of the server
         description: "my dev system 1"
         contact_name: "John Doe"
         access_via: "VPN to dev network"
-        details:                      # user-defined part, completely flexible
+        user_defined:                     # user-defined part, completely flexible
           host: "10.11.12.13"
-          userid: myuserid
+          username: myusername
           password: mypassword
           stuff:
             - morestuff1

       myserver2:                          # nickname of the server
         description: "my dev system 2"
         contact_name: "John Doe"
         access_via: "Company Intranet"
-        details:                      # user-defined part, completely flexible
+        user_defined:                     # user-defined part, completely flexible
           host: "9.10.11.12"
-          userid: myuserid
+          username: myusername
           password: mypassword

     server_groups:

       mygroup1:                           # nickname of the server group
         description: "my dev systems"
         members:                          # list of server or group nicknames
           - myserver1
           - myserver2

     default: mygroup1                     # nickname of default server or group

 In the example above, ``myserver1``, ``myserver2``, and ``mygroup1`` are
 nicknames of the respective server or server group definitions.
-These nicknames are used when servers or groups are put into a server group in that file, or when they are specified as a default in that file, or when they are used in the ``--tars-server`` command line option of pytest.
+These nicknames are used when servers or groups are put into a server group in that file, or when they are specified as a default in that file, or when they are used in the ``--tars-server`` command line option of the pytest command.

 These nicknames are case sensitive and their allowable character set are alphenumeric characters and the underscore character.